 Right off the bat, I’m drawn into Stop Motion Studio’s opening pitch, ‘Want to create movies like Wallace and Gromit or those groovy Lego shorts on YouTube?
 Stop Motion Studio helps you to create terrific stop action movies with a whole host of unique features.’

 Now I’m a huge fan of both of those beloved franchises, so I’m in.
 I guess those super cool and easy to use features are great too.
 This is great for everyone, as it’s an easily downloadable app, and you can use it across your Apple devices.
-For the price and potential, how could I NOT recommend?
+For the price and potential, how could I NOT recommend it?

 $4.99 on iOS